planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 - **Main**: Initiative then passes from the current holder to the target of the Action, whether enemy or ally.
 They become the new holder and get to act next.
 If the target has no Action to spend, the holder must instead pass it to someone who does.
 If the Action was targeted at oneself or has no apparent target, the holder also just passes it to anyone with an Action.
 - **End**: When everyone has taken their Action, a new Round begins.
 Everyone gets their Action back, so the last one to go can now pass Initiative to their target (or choose, if not applicable).

-Normally, combatants must take their turn when chosen.
-One may Wait by selecting a specific Action, such as “Attack” and holding off until the right moment.
-They may use their Wait Action any time later, even interrupting someone else’s.
-They cannot change the type of Action.
-If no opportunity arises, they choose at the start of the next Round to keep waiting or rejoin the regular Initiative scheme.
+Combatants may ***Wait*** by selecting a specific Action, such as “Attack,” and holding off until the right moment.
+This can even interrupt someone else’s Action.
+If no opportunity arises, they choose at the start of the next Round to keep waiting or re-enter Initiative.

-Initiative ends when the conflict is over, by whatever means.
+Initiative ends when the conflict ends, by whatever means.

 {: .highlight}
 >- First to declare Action triggers Initiative.